talkon2000/u1-project-cd-collection/Readme.md

 ## Assignment 5: Polymorphism and interfaces
 #### ** This assignment should be completed after 'Polymorphism Interfaces'
 With your new knowledge of Polymorphism, there is a new problem you need to solve.
-If you take a look at the CollectionManager.java file, you will see that we have one method to fetch our CD Collection.
+If you take a look at the LibraryManager.java file, you will see that we have one method to fetch our CD Library.
 But now, your boss wants you to adapt this program to be able to import and sort books.

 As the program is now, adding that functionality would look something like this:

 ```
 public static void main(String[] args) {
-        CdCollection cdCollection = getCdCollectionFromDriver(new CDDriver());
+        CdLibrary cdLibrary = getCdLibraryFromDriver(new CDDriver());
-        BookCollection bookCollection = getBookCollectionFromDriver(new BookDriver());
+        BookLibrary bookLibrary = getBookLibraryFromDriver(new BookDriver());
     }

-    private static CdCollection getCdCollectionFromDriver(CDDriver cdDriver) {
+    private static CdLibrary getCdLibraryFromDriver(CDDriver cdDriver) {
-        return cdDriver.getCdCollection("cds_short.txt");
+        return cdDriver.getCdLibrary("cds_short.txt");
     }

-    private static BookCollection getBookCollectionFromDriver(BookDriver bookDriver) {
+    private static BookLibrary getBookLibraryFromDriver(BookDriver bookDriver) {
-        return bookDriver.getBookCollection("gutenberg_books.csv");
+        return bookDriver.getBookLibrary("gutenberg_books.csv");
     }
 ```

 Do you notice any redundancy?
-If not, take a look at BookCollection.java and CdCollection.java.
+If not, take a look at BookLibrary.java and CdLibrary.java.
 Or BookDriver.java and CDDriver.java

 These classes are nearly identical!

 We want to use polymorphism interfaces to change the way these classes work.

-In this assignment, you will need to create two new interfaces. `CollectionImpl` and `CollectionDriverImpl`
+In this assignment, you will need to create two new interfaces. `LibraryImpl` and `LibraryDriverImpl`

 Then, you will implement those interfaces in the classes we mentioned above.

-Finally, you will change the methods in CollectionManager.java to accept and return instances of those interfaces.
+Finally, you will change the methods in LibraryManager.java to accept and return instances of those interfaces.

 ## Assignment 6: Change to lists
 #### ** This assignment should be done after 'Big O Polynomial, Lists'